 According to Comme à Lisbonne, the Pastel de Nata (or Pastel de Belém) is from Portugal.
 These popular custard tarts are to Lisbon what the macaron is to Paris.

-Although Portugal is the country where the most popular custard tarts are from, there’s also a delicious French apple custard tart from Alsace in France – although, with apples, it’s not quite the same!
+Although Portugal is the country where the most popular custard tarts are from, there's also a delicious French apple custard tart from Alsace in France.
+Although fabulous with apples, it's not the same!

 Easy Recipe for Custard Tarts